 Amazing Crab House, Queen Village

 It’s possible you’ve passed by this place and thought, “Huh, I sure do like amazing seafood.”
-Well, the good news is that Amazing seafood likes you, too.
-The menu includes fried seafood baskets, po’boys, and other appetizers, but the real draw here is the combo deal, which involves your choice of crab legs, shrimp, lobster, crawfish, or mussels doused in seasoned butter and served with potatoes, corn, and sausage and served — all delivered to you in a giant bag.
+Well, the good news is that amazing seafood likes you, too.
+The menu includes fried seafood baskets, po’boys, and other appetizers, but the real draw here is the combo deal, which involves your choice of crab legs, shrimp, lobster, crawfish, or mussels doused in seasoned butter and served with potatoes, corn, and sausage — all delivered to you in a giant bag.
 Oh, and they serve beer.
 604 South 2nd Street.